-Conditions that may lead to heart failure
+Conditions that might lead to heart failure

 If you have heart failure, chances are you have (or had) one or more of the conditions listed below.
-Some of these can be present without your knowing it.
-Typically, these conditions cause the "wear and tear" that leads to heart failure.
-Having more than one of these factors dramatically increases your risk.
+And, if you have any of the following, you are at higher risk of developing heart failure.

-Abnormal heart valves Heart valve problems can result from disease, infection (endocarditis) or a defect present at birth.
+Abnormal heart valves.
+Heart valve problems can result from disease, infection (endocarditis) or a defect present at birth.
 When the valves don't open or close completely during each heartbeat, the heart muscle has to pump harder to keep the blood moving.
 If the workload becomes too great, heart failure results.

 Less commonly, an otherwise healthy heart may become temporarily unable to keep up with the body's needs.
 This can happen in people who have:

-- Low red blood cell count (severe anemia) When there aren't enough red blood cells to carry oxygen, the heart tries to move the small number of cells at a faster heart rate.
+- Low red blood cell count (severe anemia): When there aren't enough red blood cells to carry oxygen, the heart tries to move the small number of cells at a faster heart rate.
 It can become overtaxed from the effort.

-- An overactive thyroid gland (hyperthyroidism) This condition causes the body to work at a faster pace, and the heart can be overworked trying to keep up.
+- An overactive thyroid gland (hyperthyroidism): This condition causes the body to work at a faster pace, and the heart can be overworked trying to keep up.

 In these cases, the person may experience heart failure symptoms until the underlying problem is identified and treated.